 In line with the above, and as stated in the reports made available to the shareholders, the director selections (apart from those proposed by the significant shareholders) have followed the guidelines envisaged in the Director Selection Policy approved by the Company on 11 December 2015 and, as stated above, the aforementioned guiding principles, as well as their diversity objectives, were respected.
-Said objectives were partially met in 2022.
-With the appointment by the shareholders' meeting, with effect on 7 June 2022, of the director Gloria Hernández, the percentage of female directors rose to 28.57%.
-The Board will endeavour to ensure that the successive searches to select candidates to fill the existing vacancy enable it to approach the target of 40% set for the following years.
+Said objectives were partially met in 2024.
+The Board will endeavour to ensure that the successive searches to select candidates to fill the existing vacancy, when appropriate, enable it to approach the target of 40% of female directors set for the following years.